HF

 Availability:

-over real links
+from testing over real links

 |